rellyson/rellyson/README.md

 ![Google Cloud](https://img.shields.io/badge/Google%20Cloud-black?style=flat-square&logo=google-cloud)
 ![Git](https://img.shields.io/badge/-Git-orange?style=flat-square&logo=git)

-## About Me 🤔
+## About me 🤔

-I'm 24 years old, bachelor's degree in Computer Information Systems and graduate degree in Distributed Software Architecture.
+I'm 25 years old, bachelor's degree in Computer Information Systems and graduate degree in Distributed Software Architecture.
 I currently work as a Software Engineer but I want to make a transition to Software Architecture.

 Technology and computers are in my life from an early age, I got my first computer when I was 9 years old.
 Since then, my contact and passion with technology is 24/7.
 My favorite technology topics are: